yshirai999/Systematic-Equity-Strategies/readme.md

 Planned extensions include:

-Improve upon the joint return distribution using Generative AI and including macro factors to capture evolving regime switched and volatility clustering phenomena
+Improve upon the joint return distribution using Generative AI and including macro factors to capture evolving regime switched and volatility clustering phenomena.